digathomas/insight_see_with_touch/README.md

 # Insight: See with Touch

 ## About
-A portable sight and navigation assitance system.
+A portable sight and navigation assistance system.
 With the use of LiDAR sensor technology, the 3D world is interpreted and projected onto a virtual 2D plane.
 The 2D plane distance data is then communicated to the user through glove haptic feedback.

 ## Procedures
 1. Clone the repository to your local device